Home

 - Someone I know is in jail and needs help with substance use or mental health.

 Jail Based Behavioral Health Services (JBBS): JBBS programs provide appropriate mental health or substance use services to people who are in county jails and often support the transition to care in the community after their release from jail.
-If your loved one needs mental health or substance use services while they are incarcerated in a county jail, you can call the jail where they are held and ask to speak with the JBBS staff.
+If your loved one needs mental health or substance use services while they are incarcerated in a county jail, You can contact the local jail and ask to speak with the Jail-Based Behavioral Health Services (JBBS) team.
+While staff may not be able to share confidential medical or mental health information, you may share helpful information with them until a Release of Information is in place.
 For more information about JBBS, refer to the Jail Based Behavioral Health Services website.

 - I am a victim of crime and want more than punishment from the legal system.
 I committed a crime and want to make things right.